scalda/Foolcraft_3/.github/ISSUE_TEMPLATE/BUG_REPORT.md

      - [ ] In multiplayer
 - [ ] I have searched for this issue previously and it was either (1) not previously reported, or (2) previously fixed and I'm having the same problem.
 - [ ] I am crashing and can provide my crash report(s)
+- [ ] I have not altered the modpack [if you have, note the removed mods/added mods/changes in Additional Information]
 <!-->
 <!-- If your issue matches AT LEAST 4 of the criteria above or 1 of the below, continue. -->
-## SUGGESTION/HELP
-- [ ] I would like to propose an additional mod, config change, custom recipe, etc.
-- [ ] I am requesting help with installing or running the pack

 <!-- ISSUE DESCRIPTION - Please describe the issue in detail. -->
 ## Issue Description